 More than a dozen financial institutions sued MBIA and the insurance department in 2009 over the restructuring.
 Bank of America and Societe Generale are the only banks left in the litigation after JPMorgan Chase & Co.
-(JPM), Morgan Stanley (MS), UBS AG (UBSN) and others dropped out.
+(JPM:US), Morgan Stanley (MS:US), UBS AG (UBSN) and others dropped out.

 The banks claimed the restructuring harmed them as policyholders by transferring $5 billion in assets out of the MBIA unit that insured risky mortgage debt, exposing the banks to potential losses.
 Bank of America and Societe Generale have another lawsuit pending against MBIA, while MBIA is suing Bank of America over mortgage loans.

 A victory for MBIA would move the Armonk, New York-based insurer closer to resolving litigation over its restructuring and may push Bank of America toward a settlement, said Mark Palmer, an analyst at BTIG LCC in New York, who has a “buy” rating on MBIA.

 “It all ties together because what MBIA wants is to have the fraudulent conveyance cases go away, which would unlock the value of the municipal bond insurance unit,” Palmer said.

 Kapnick said today during a hearing that the trial will be “more akin to a glorified oral argument,” with some possible testimony.
 The judge said she has set aside at least three weeks for the case.
 Opening statements are scheduled for tomorrow.